Defindit Docs and Howto Home

 --------------------------

-There are only 7 keystrokes (commands, keys) necessary to use Emacs
+There are only 7 keyboard commands necessary to use Emacs effectively.

-Using emacs requires use of the control and excape keys.
+Using emacs requires use of the control and escape keys.

 In the notes below, this is how these keys are denoted:

-example C-x means hold down the control key, then press x then
+For example, C-x means hold down the control key and the x key, then

-M is "meta" and is also "ESC" and is known as "the escape key".
+The Esc key is known as "meta" or "the escape key".
 ESC-x

 means press ESC and release, then press x and release.
 M-x has the